joshuafairchild2/vacation-suggester/README.md

 **By Joshua Fairchild**

 ### Description
-This is a webpage designed to gather input from the user, then recommend one of several vacation destinations considering the answers that the user provided.
+This is a webpage designed to gather input from the user, then suggest one of several vacation destinations considering the answers that the user provided.
+Questions are displayed one at a time with subsequent questions being displayed when the user presses the "Next Question" button (in addition to hiding the answered question).
+If the user makes an invalid entry for a question, they will get an "error" message asking them to provide a valid answer.
+Once the user is suggested a destination they will have the option to clear all of the forms and go through the question set again, *ad infinitum*.

 #### Setup/Installation
 * Clone this repository